Community Chest

 Different levels of funding will be considered depending on overall scores given to applications.
 A smaller value application may be approved with a relatively low score, whereas higher value applications will need to achieve higher scores to be approved.

-Applications will be assessed at panel meetings, with five held each year.
+Applications will be assessed at panel meetings, which are usually held once a month.
 If an application is being made for an event or activity, then please apply at least three to four months in advance of the planned date.
 We’ll contact applicants after the meeting to let them know the outcome and arrange payment, if successful.

 No – if funding is granted to an informal group without its own account, then Platform will purchase items requested on the group’s behalf and arrange delivery with you.